SUU Seal (for official use only)

 13. Destruction/Damage/Vandalism of Property: To willfully or maliciously destroy, damage, deface, or otherwise injure real or personal property without the consent of the owner or the person having custody or control of it.

-14. Director: The Director of the Office of Equal Opportunity and Clery Compliance, as name may be amended from time to time.
+14. Director: The Assistant Vice President of the Office of Enterprise Risk Management, Compliance, and Safety, as name may be amended from time to time.
+Any reference to the Director includes the Director's designee(s).

 15. Domestic Violence: